K Chandrashekar Rao enters national politics with Bharat Rashtra Samithi

 In July, he had described Narendra Modi as the “weakest and inefficient” prime minister ever in the country and said that there was a need for a “double-engine non-BJP government” at the Centre.

-Rao announced on September 11 that he would launch a national party soon.
+Rao had then on September 11 announced that he would launch the national party soon.

 “There has been a consensus on the alternative national agenda after prolonged discussions with intellectuals, economists and experts from various fields like we did before the start of the Telangana movement,” a press release from his office said at the time.